This recipe has been seen by more people than any other single recipe on Chewing The Fat

-James Beard was one of the seminal cooks in truly changing the way Americans ate.
+James Beard was one of the seminal cooks who truly changed the way Americans ate.
 He introduced the joys of French cooking to a generation raised on meat and potatoes.
 He was a giant of a man, well over 6 feet tall and of ample girth.
 He was also an amazingly prolific writer managing to compose some 20 books and countless magazine articles.
 This output is particularly astonishing since Beard didn’t get his culinary calling until rather late in life.
 Born in 1903, he moved to New York from his native Portland Oregon in 1937.
 For years he pursued an acting career without much luck.
-He and a friend named Bill Rhodes started a catering company called Hors d’Oeuvres, Inc. which capitalized on the Cocktail Party craze of that moment.
+Then he and a friend named Bill Rhodes started a catering company called Hors d’Oeuvres, Inc. which capitalized on the Cocktail Party craze of that moment.
 He wrote his first book on Hors d’Oeuvres in 1940.
 Wartime rationing did his business in.
 But he was well on his way to becoming a culinary force to reckon with and in 1946, he appeared on a new television show called “I Love to Eat”.
-And there was probably no more apt a show title for anything in which James Beard would appear.
+And there was probably no more aptly titled program on which James Beard would appear.

 The memories of James Beard and his recipes linger on.

 The man was the consummate eater and teacher.
 Traveling the country, he introduced it to good food made with fresh, wholesome American ingredients.
-He was one of the first chefs to become ‘a brand’ and became “the name, face and belly of American gastronomy” according to the writer David Kamp in his wonderful book “The United States of Arugula: The Sun-Dried, Cold-pressed, Dark-Roasted, Extra Virgin Story of the American Food Revolution.
-New York: Broadway Books, 2006.
-James Beard had a career that only ended with his death at age 81 in 1985.
+He was one of the first chefs to become “a brand” and became “the name, face, and belly of American gastronomy” according to the writer David Kamp in his wonderful book “The United States of Arugula: The Sun-Dried, Cold-pressed, Dark-Roasted, Extra Virgin Story of the American Food Revolution.
+(Broadway Books, 2006. ) James Beard had a career that only ended with his death at age 81 in 1985.
 Fortunately, he lives on in his eponymous foundation: The James Beard Foundation was set up in his honor and continues to operate out of his former townhouse in Greenwich Village.
 The place is open for private parties and we’ve been fortunate to be invited to several.
 The kitchen remains pretty much the way he left it.
 And every May, the coveted James Beard Foundation Awards are given out to an amazingly diverse group of food industry professionals ranging from chefs to restaurant designers.

 This recipe will make a hash lover out of just about anyone.

-But back to the hash.
 Beard was a true hash aficionado.
 He loved the stuff and made some startling variations.
 Not content with just corned beef hash or chicken hash, his recipes included one for clam hash.
 But for today, we’ll stick with this recipe which first appeared in James Beard’s American Cookery (Little, Brown, 1972).
 It’s a wonderful savory hash that, with the addition of a poached egg would make a wonderful breakfast.
-Ours however, we ate at dinner.
-Here is the recipe and after it, links to a couple of other hash recipes we love:
+Ours, however, was eaten at dinner.
+Here is the recipe and after it, links to a couple of other hash recipes we love.

 James Beard's Roast Beef Hash